 - The benefits of changing from Indian citizen to a Dutch citizen are:

-- Because India issues OCI (Overseas Citizen of India) card, you do not sacrifice your India relationship in terms of access or decision to go back for good
+- Because India issues OCI (Overseas Citizen of India) card, you do not sacrifice your relationship with India in terms of access or decision to return to India for good.

 - It gives you (and especially your kids) free access to work anywhere in the European Union.

-- You can visit most Western countries, Australia and many other countries without needing a visa.
+- You can visit most countries in the world without needing a visa.

 - Becoming a Dutch citizen will not affect your 30% ruling (if any).